 But with their gorgeous spotted coat, regal carriage, and a love for running, Dalmatians are one of the most rewarding pets.
 Are you ready to take care of this beautiful breed?
 Read through our comprehensive guide to find out if you have what it takes.

 Dalmatians are, of course, identified by their distinct black-and-white spotted coat.
 They have a medium to large size – packing in about 48-55 pounds in a body between 19 and 24 inches tall.
-Female Dalmatians tend to be smaller in size.
-With an upright posture that matches their lean yet muscular build, Dalmatians look nothing short of regal.
+Females tend to be smaller in size.
+With an upright posture that matches their lean yet muscular build, these dogs look nothing short of regal.

 The fur of a Dalmatian is short yet dense, fine yet smooth (almost like velvet!).
 You might come across a long-haired Dalmatian or two, but this is rare.
 Long or short fur, Dalmatians shed heavily throughout the year.
 Not to mention, they require frequent grooming.
 So, if you or any of your family members are allergic or have any issues with stray dog fur, don’t opt for a Dalmatian pet.

 Most Dalmatians are white with black spots, but some have spots in other colors as well.
-They come in brindles, oranges, or tricolors.
-Dalmatian puppies are usually born with white fur.
+According to AKC standards, they can come in brindles, oranges, or tricolors.
+Puppies are usually born with white fur.
 Their spots typically don’t appear before the age of about 10 days or so.